-Many small businesses are donating their time and money in manifold ways to support communities throughout Alaska.
 For these companies, charitable giving is essential—even in challenging economic times.
 Altruism adds tremendous value to recipients and brings gratification to donors.
 Corporate philanthropy not only benefits Alaskans today but well into the future.

 The following short profiles are just a few illustrations of how small enterprises are engaging in philanthropy across the state.

 The Wilson Agency

 The Wilson Agency has been a fixture in Alaska since 1964.
 As part of a family of companies that includes Albers & Company and ConnectHR, it strives to provide complete solutions for clients through its health, welfare, retirement, and HR advisory services.

 Over the last several years, The Wilson Agency worked hard to fill its service offering to focus on a suite of employment/employer services, from employee benefits to retirement plans to HR-related services, according to President and CEO Lon Wilson.
 “We can meet the employer’s needs—no matter what size and stage—to help them develop a recruitment retention plan,” Wilson says.

 The Wilson Agency’s mission is to empower people to lead a life of significance.
 That sums up the impetus behind its approach to philanthropy.
 The company supports a diversity of organizations in Anchorage, Fairbanks, Palmer, and Wasilla.
 For instance, it contributes time and money to healthcare-related organizations from Covenant House Alaska to Providence Alaska Medical Center.